vickimzhang/vmzhang-academic/content/authors/admin/_index.md

 education:
   courses:
-  - course: Doctor of Science
+  - course: Doctor of Philosophy - Science
     institution: University of Toronto Mississauga
     year: in progress
   - course: Honours Bachelor's of Science